 The last part of the elimination challenge was to re-introduce each of the foods that were eliminated one by one with at least 3 days between the introduction of the next.
 By doing so, I discovered there was most certainly a link between dairy and an increase in allergy and Meniere’s symptoms.
 Gluten was questionable so I didn’t really eliminate it completely.
 The other food items seemed to be fine.
 I eventually read a number of studies that indicate that people with Meniere’s disease are often affected by gluten (or other food sensitivities).
 I had also read a number of studies that indicate persons who have a sensitivity to dairy are highly likely to also be sensitive to gluten.
 After further research, I decided that eating clean and eating significantly less gluten and dairy (if any) was the best solution for me.
 So here I am, eating clean and healing one plate at a time.

-Today, now 3 years later and two years after committing to eating clean and continuous chiropractic adjustments in the upper neck vertebrae, I am beating Meniere’s.
-I no longer feel like I’m walking on a boat every day and feel capable of driving much more often and have gained back my independence.
+Today, now 5 years later and three years after committing to eating clean and keeping up with continuous chiropractic adjustments in the upper neck vertebrae, I am beating Meniere’s.
+I no longer feel like I’m walking on a boat every day.
+I can drive again and have gained back my independence.
 The major vertigo has all but disappeared.
 I haven’t had any spinning vertigo in over two years.
-My hearing has improved greatly in my good ear and is more stable so I feel much more confident talking on the phone and no longer miss half the conversation.
+My hearing has improved greatly in my good ear to near normal and is much more stable so I feel much more confident talking on the phone and no longer miss half the conversation.
 I feel like a better wife and mother.
 I’ve been able to discontinue using all drugs for both Meniere’s and my allergies except for on a very occasional basis.
 Check out my natural solutions for Meniere’s page and natural solutions for allergies page to learn what’s working for me.
 I sincerely hope that my learnings and struggles can help you heal too.